Today we built a snowman!

 Chicago

 It all started with the original move to Chicago.
-My former roommate and I were looking for places in the pouring-down rain when we stumbled into a hotel looking for Wabash Ave.
+My former roommate and I were looking for places in the pouring-down rain when we stumbled into a hotel looking for Wabash Ave."Which way is Wah-bahsh?"

 "Wah-bahsh?
 What?
 Oooh, Wah-bash! you guys aren't from around here are you?"